Find Affordable College Courses

 Montclair, NJ

-Our 2023 rankings named Montclair State University the most popular school in New Jersey for design and applied arts students working on their bachelor’s degree.
-Montclair State is a fairly large public school located in the suburb of Montclair.
+Our analysis found Montclair State University to be the most popular school for design and applied arts students who want to pursue a bachelor’s degree in New Jersey.
+Montclair State is a very large public school located in the large suburb of Montclair.

 About 79% of the students majoring in design at the school are women while 21% are male.